Why optional stopping can be a problem for Bayesians: Introduction

 \section{Introduction}

 P-value based null-hypothesis significance testing (NHST) is widely used in the life and behavioral sciences, even though the use of $p$-values has been severely criticized for at least the last 50 years.
 During the last decade, within the field of psychology, several authors have advocated the Bayes factor as the most principled alternative to resolve the problems with $p$-values.
-Subsequently, these authors have made an admirable effort to provide practitioners with \emph{default Bayes factors} for common hypothesis tests (\citet{Rouder2009, Jamil2016, Rouder2012} and many others).\\
+Subsequently, these authors have made an admirable effort to provide practitioners with \emph{default Bayes factors} for common hypothesis tests.
+Key references include, among many others, \citet{Rouder2009, Jamil2016, Rouder2012}.

 We agree with the objections against the use of p-value based NHST and the view that this paradigm is inappropriate (or at least far from optimal) for scientific research, and we agree that the Bayes factor has many advantages.
-However (cf.\ also \cite{Gigerenzer2016}), it is not the panacea for hypothesis testing that a lot of articles make it appear.
-The Bayes factor has its limitations, and it seems that the subtleties of when those limitations apply sometimes get lost in the overwhelming effort to provide a solution to the pervasive problems of p-values.\\
+However, as also noted by \cite{Gigerenzer2016}, it is not the panacea for hypothesis testing that a lot of articles make it appear.
+The Bayes factor has its limitations (cf.\ also \citet{tendeiro2019review}), and it seems that the subtleties of when those limitations apply sometimes get lost in the overwhelming effort to provide a solution to the pervasive problems of p-values.